 The Sanctuary (Gate 30, Level One), Brunel Building, Southmead Hospital

 The time ahead may be a very difficult one for you.
-If you have any further questions please, contact a member of the bereavement services team.
+If you have any further questions, please contact a member of the Patient Affairs team.